Classic shortbread is one of the most delicious and easiest recipes to make. Buttery and soft, classic shortbread will melt in your mouth!

 Notes

-- if it's a particularly warm day, you might need to chill the dough for 15-20 minutes before baking.
+- chill the dough for 15-20 minutes before baking.

 - the quality of ingredients is important, use the best sweet cream butter you can afford.